-Detailed design
+Bill of materials

 This section describes in detail the design alternatives the team chose to implement.
 The team will explain the design decisions made in the quadrotor simulations and describe the flight hardware including the on-board flight controller, sensors, and computer.